 Compared to the period 2005-2009, there was an overall increase in the survival of lung cancer patients in both genders, particularly for the females in 2010-2014.
 For the males, the increase was observed in the Chinese, Malays and in all age groups.
-For the females, the increase was observed in all ethnic and age groups, but the one experienced by the Indians is particularly striking (Table 6.7.4).
+For the females, the increase was observed in the Chinese, Indians and all age groups (Table 6.7.4).